 When someone alerts an individual who is in a position of power about behavior deemed inappropriate, the expectation is that the company will immediately address and rectify the situation.

 Generally, companies are not required to have sexual harassment policies in place.
 However, the majority of companies do have them in their employee handbooks as a means of protecting their businesses and employees.
 As part of these policies, some employers make it mandatory that employees come forward and report anything they see or become aware of concerning acts of sexual harassment.
 These policies help foster an environment that allows others the opportunity to speak up and ensures the employer has a roadmap of how to proceed.

-If you or a loved one has been the victim of sexual harassment in the workplace, we encourage you to consult with a Los Angeles sexual harassment lawyer as soon as possible.
-The experienced employment attorneys at West Coast Trial Lawyers will listen and carefully assess your case to build the strongest case against your employer.
+If you or a loved one has been the victim of sexual harassment in the workplace, we encourage you to consult with a California sexual harassment lawyer as soon as possible.
+The experienced employment attorneys at West Coast Employment Lawyers will listen and carefully assess your case to build the strongest case against your employer.
 We will fight aggressively for justice and your right to a safe work environment.

 We work on a contingency fee basis, which means there are no attorney fees until we win and obtain compensation for you.
 Our friendly legal team is available 24/7.
 Contact us today for a free consultation by calling 1-800-247-9235.

 This firm was extremely professional!
 The took over the entire process for us, from beginning to end… I'm not sure what I was expecting but they were fantastic.
 They helped us make the right decisions and got us great settlements.
 My mom doesn't have a yelp account but trust me, I speak for both of us when I say I highly recommend their services.